vuo/vuo/README.md

                - Under the "switch" tab, check the "case or default" checkbox, and leave the rest as-is
                - Under the Alignment tab, check the "Align after assignments" checkbox, and leave the rest as-is
                - Click OK
-      - Click the Build button (the hammer icon near the bottom of the grey bar on the left)
+      - Click the Build button (the hammer icon near the bottom of the gray bar on the left)

 ## Build Vuo from the command line